European shares head for positive weekly close, Hugo Boss slumps

 By Atul Prakash and Danilo Masoni

-French retailer Carrefour led the advance on good quarterly results, but Hugo Boss shares slumped more than 10 percent.
-The fashion house cut its 2015 sales and profit outlook as a slowdown in China and more hesitant shoppers in the United States hurt its third-quarter results.
+However, Hugo Boss shares slumped more than 10 percent after the fashion house cut its 2015 sales and profit outlook as a slowdown in China and more hesitant tourist shoppers in the United States hurt its third-quarter results.

-The pan-European FTSEurofirst 300 index was up 0.6 percent and headed for a weekly gain after closing 1.4 percent higher on Thursday.
-The index rose 4.4 percent last week.
+The pan-European FTSEurofirst 300 index was up 0.9 after closing 1.4 percent higher in the previous session.
+The index headed for a positive weekly close after gaining 4.4 percent last week.

-The advance followed strong gains in Asia on Friday after economic data eased concerns about the pace of recovery in the United States.
-Expectations that monetary policy will remain accommodative also encouraged investors.
+"There was a slight uptick in inflation and some positive signs coming out of the U.S. labour market, although it probably still won't be enough to get the Fed to raise rates this year," said Hantec Markets analyst Richard Perry.

+U.S. consumer prices dropped the most in eight months as gasoline costs fell in September, but a rise in core CPI, which strips out food and energy costs, suggested inflation was starting to firm.

+Also, the number of Americans filing new applications for unemployment benefits fell back to a 42-year low last week.

-"Europe's main indices are attractively valued on a price-to-earnings basis, and with no shocks in the peak period of earnings reporting season in the U.S., it appears that equity investors may have found a base to build upon after the rout in August and September," said Lorne Baring, managing director of B Capital Wealth Management.
+"Europe's main indices are attractively valued on a price to earnings basis and with no shocks in the peak period of earnings reporting season in the U.S., it appears that equity investors may have found a base to build upon after the rout in August and September," Lorne Baring, managing director of B Capital Wealth Management, said.

 "Easy monetary conditions are clearly going to remain for some time and that is also bolstering sentiment at the moment.
 We would expect further gains after a rough period for global investors."

-Consumer prices fell in the year to September, official data confirmed on Friday.
-The evidence of inflation will keep pressure on the ECB to increase its asset purchases to boost prices.

-Carrefour shares rose 6 percent after Europe's largest retailer reported on Friday that sales accelerated in the third quarter.
-That reflected an improved performance in southern Europe and resilience in Brazil despite a slowing economy.
+Carrefour shares rose 6.4 percent after Europe's largest retailer reported on Friday an acceleration in third-quarter sales, reflecting an improving performance in southern Europe, good momentum in France and resilience in Brazil despite a slowing economy.

-European sales beat consensus estimates, Bernstein analysts said, with Spain and Italy particularly good.
-French sales were in line with expectations and not as strong as the performance Casino reported on Thursday.
+Bernstein analysts said European sales showed a big beat to consensus estimates.
+It said Spain and Italy were particularly positive while French sales were in line with expectations and not as strong as the performance reported on Thursday by Casino .

-The STOXX 600 Healthcare index was best performing sector, rising 1.54 percent.
-Insulin maker Novo Nordisk rose 3.5 percent after approval for rival AstraZeneca's AZN.L diabetes drug combination was withheld by U.S. health regulators.

-The STOXX Europe 600 Oil and Gas index rose 1.1 percent, after crude oil prices ended week-long decline.

-Nestle fell more than 2 percent after the world's largest packaged food company lowered its full-year outlook.
-A recall of Maggi noodles in India knocked sales and miscalculated rebates in the United States weighed on the Swiss company's profits.
+Nestle fell more than 2 percent after the world's largest packaged food company lowered its full-year outlook, as a Maggi noodle recall in India knocked sales and undercalculated U.S. Skin Health rebates weighed on the Swiss company's profits.

-Sweden's SKF fell 6.5 percent after the world's top bearings maker painted a downbeat picture for the industrial sector.
-It forecast weaker demand ahead as a global slowdown gathered pace, especially in North America and Asia.
+Energy stocks were in demand after crude oil prices rose to snap a week-long decline as investors bet falling U.S. production would cut a global surplus, while the country's gasoline and distillate inventories dropped more than expected.

+The STOXX Europe 600 Oil and Gas index rose 1.7 percent, the top sectoral gainer, helped by gains of more than 2 percent in shares of Statoil, BP and Tullow Oil .

-Today's European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Larry King)
+Today's European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Tom Heneghan)

 * Dow down 0.04 pct, S&P up 0.19 pct, Nasdaq up 0.26 pct (Updates to open)